liborty/rstats/README.md

 ### VecVec

 Relationships between n vectors (nD).
 This is the original contribution of this library.
-True geometric median is found by fast and stable iteration, using improved Weiszfeld's algorithm boosted by multidimensional secant method.
+True geometric median is found by fast and stable iteration, using improved Weiszfeld's algorithm.

 * sums of distances, eccentricity measure for nD points,
 * centroid, medoid, outliers, true geometric median,